-The good thing is that there are many public transportations available in Rome right now.
-This includes taxi cab, bus, metro, private vehicles, and train.
-Rome has also a subway that is currently served by three lines, namely; Line A, Line B, and Line C. The city is also planning to add a new line.
+The good thing is that there are many types of public transportation available in Rome right now.
+This includes taxi cabs, bus, metro, private vehicles, and trains.
+Rome has also a subway that is currently served by three lines: Line A, Line B, and Line C. The city is also planning to add a new line.

 If you are traveling from the airport to the city center, you can take the shuttle bus and arrive at the Termini Station.
-However, if you want to travel with ease and with a sense of luxury and you do not want to arrive at the Termini Station or perhaps you want to arrive directly to the entrance of the hotel where you intend to stay, the best option you can pick is the taxi cab.
+However, if you want to travel with ease, with a sense of luxury and you want to arrive directly to the entrance of the hotel where you intend to stay, the best option you can pick is the taxi cab.